 As an in-house editor, collaborator, and in-demand co-author, I have over two decades of experience helping authors realize their dream of producing a cookbook by providing publishing know-how, writing support, and radical empathy.

-I’ve worked with dozens of authors and written my own cookbooks, so I’ve encountered and overcome just about every obstacle that a cookbook author will face.
-I promise I can help you navigate this process smoothly so you can focus on what you do best: creating content and building an engaged community.
+I’ve worked with dozens of authors and written my own cookbooks, so I’ve encountered and overcome every obstacle a cookbook author will face.
+I also received my training as a Facilitating Stories for Impact facilitator from Real Food Real Stories.
+I promise to help you navigate this process smoothly so you can focus on what you do best: creating content and building an engaged community.

 - Publishing 101, an overview

 - Honing your story